Here’s why you should see ‘Black Panther’ before ‘Avengers: End Game’

 Wakanda’s highest military leadership is the Dora Milaje – an elite group of women warriors, led by Okoye (Danai Gurira) – who protect the nation at all costs.
 Coded into the narrative is an in-depth focus on the female lens, showing women as leaders & warriors.
 A noteworthy scene involves T’Challa’s ex Nakia (Lupita Nyong’o), brought to vivid life by cinematographer Rachel Morrison.
 In this snippet, Okoye shows off the full power of the Dora Milaje tradition.
 It’s amazing to watch.

 Coupled with some incredible songs from Kendrick Lamar, Ludwig Göransson manages to create a soundtrack that evokes all sorts of emotional tones and touchstones.
 Embedded within is the soul of Africa, with music coming from regions across the continent.

 T’Challa is Wakanda’s true king

 There is a reason why Ryan Coogler, of Creed and Fruitvale Station fame, was picked to oversee this project.
-Coogler’s forte lies with male characters figuring out their place in the world, and in Black Panther he brings that to the spotlight.
-T’Challa is a new King trying to fill big shoes – he has to deal with trauma in his family, while also overseeing the vast responsibilities of ruling Wakanda.
+Coogler’s forte lies with male characters figuring out their place in the world, and in Black Panther he brought that to the spotlight.
+T’Challa is a new king trying to fill big shoes: he has to deal with trauma in his family while also overseeing the vast responsibilities of ruling Wakanda.
 As such, Chadwick Boseman is an absolute knockout as the lead.

-So there you have our eight reasons to see Black Panther right now.
-And if you’ve already seen it, there’s a lot to celebrate.
-From the box office receipts, the film is poised to become a landmark, not just for the superhero genre, but for modern filmmaking itself.
+Black Panther has become a landmark not just for the superhero genre, but for modern filmmaking itself.
 A huge congrats to the cast & crew.
 Long live the king!